sixeyed/dak4.net/slides/sections/k8s-manifests-services.md

 ## Deploy Traefik

 Traefik runs as an [ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/) in Kubernetes.
-That's a type of resource which receives extrenal traffic and manages routing, SSL termination.
+That's a type of resource which receives external traffic and manages routing, SSL termination etc.

 The exact same Traefik container image which ran as a reverse proxy in Docker Swarm runs as an ingress controller in Kubernetes - although the [traefik.yml](./k8s/traefik.yml) setup is more complicated.